-We want to keep retail stores open.
-But, when the time comes to close and choose a liquidator, do your research!
+Wingate Sales Solutions wants to keep retail stores open.
+But, when the time comes to close your store, you need to know how to choose a retail liquidator.
 You want someone ethical and honest who will partner with you to get the best possible return for inventory, fixtures and other assets.
 Someone who will relieve the pressure, work with your employees and gain the respect of your customers.
 You need someone with experience who has done it many times before for the independent storeowner.

 That’s Wingate Sales Solutions!
 We run our business to serve you, the retail store owner.
 It’s an old-fashioned ethic that everyone in our liquidation industry has long forgot.
 As a service to you, we’d like to highlight other liquidation processes and why they should be avoided at all costs.